 Why would someone take a reverse mortgage vs selling?

 Homeowners take out reverse mortgages instead of selling their homes for several reasons.
 In our experience, most people we speak to regarding this decision are already in the home they wish to live in.
-Taking out a reverse mortgage can provide a homeowner with the necessary funds to remain in the home they are already comfortable in.
+Taking out a reverse mortgage can give a homeowner the necessary funds to remain in their comfortable home.
 Selling one’s home comes with a fair amount of costs, including real estate commissions and moving costs.
 It is usually only pursued when someone is looking to relocate to a new area to be closer to family or to downsize.

 Q.